easye/abcl-servlet/README.markdown

 ## CAVEAT

 I am a little shocked that this actually works under Apache Tomcat, so maybe it is not useful anywhere else.
+OPening the source to a common trunk is the first step to distrubte this effort.
 I plan to at least test under Glassfish, Weblogic, and JBoss to explore exactly where it might be useful.

 As a seasoned Java developer who was long conditioned to believe that threads in a servlet container were never to be initiated, and would